jyyulab/MICA/README.md

 Subcommands:
   {local,lsf}  platforms
-    local      run cwltool in a local workstation lsf        run cwlexec in a IBM LSF interface
+    local      run cwltool in a local workstation batch      runs toil-cwl-runner for a given batch system
 ```
 `mica` workflow is implemented with CWL.
 It supports multiple computing platforms.
-We have tested it locally using cwltool and on an IBM LSF cluster using cwlexec.
+We have tested it locally using cwltool and on an IBM LSF cluster using cwlexec / toil.
 For the convenience, a python wrapper is developed for you to choose computing platform
 using subcommand.

 The local mode (sjaracne local) runs in parallel by default using cwltool's --parallel option.
 To run it in serial, use --serial option.

-To use LSF mode, editing the LSF-specific configuration file (a copy of the file is MICA/config/config_cwlexec.json)
-to change the default queue and adjust memory reservation for each step is necessary.
-Consider
-increasing memory reservation for bootstrap step and consensus step if the dimension of your expression
-matrix file is large.
+To use MICA with a batch scheduler in an HPC environment, MICA implements toil with a variety of schedulers.
+The currently supported
+schedulers are lsf, grid_engine, htcondor, torque, and slurm.
+The memory requirements are baked into the cwl workflows.
+By passing
+the `-dm` flag, MICA will be run with memory doubling functionality on the systems using lsf as the scheduler.
+This will enable
+toil to automatically resubmit jobs with double memory which fail due to hitting memory limits.
+For all other schedulers, the cwl files `./cwl/mica.cwl` and `./cwl/mica_g.cwl` will need to be modified until toil supports the
+`--overrides` flag.

 #### Inputs
 The main input for MICA is a tab-separated cells/samples by genes/proteins (rows are cells/samples) expression